 - Ensure the engine is stopped. - Securely moor the boat in a well-ventilated area and stop the engine.
-If the boat is trailered, make sure that it is stable. - Make sure that no one is in the boat. - Do not smoke and keep away from sparks, flames, static electric discharge, or other sources of ignition. - If you use a portable container to store and dispense fuel, only use a locally approved GASOLINE container. - To prevent electrostatic sparks, discharge any built-up static electricity from your body before refueling. - (1) Remove the fuel tank cap. - (2) Fill the fuel tank with fuel.
-WARNING!
-Do not overfill.
-Otherwise fuel can expand and overflow if the temperature increases.
-[EWM02611] - (3) Tighten the fuel tank cap securely. - (4) Wipe up any spilled gasoline immediately with dry rags.
-Dispose of rags properly according to local laws or regulations.
+If the boat is trailered, ensure it is stable. - Do not smoke and keep away from sparks, flames, static electric discharges, or other sources of ignition. - If you use a portable container to store and dispense fuel, use only a locally approved GASOLINE container.

+- To prevent electrostatic sparks, discharge any built-up static electricity from your body before refueling. - 1.
+Disconnect the fuel hose from the fuel joint on the fuel tank.